halaalsawaeer/city-explorer/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->

+Number and name of feature: 1.
+Repository Set Up

+Estimate of time needed to complete: 1 hour

+Start time: 2:15

+Finish time: 3:50

+Actual time needed to complete: it took one hour and half

+Number and name of feature: Location

+Estimate of time needed to complete: 15 minute

+Start time: 11:50

+Finish time: 11:58

+Actual time needed to complete: 8 minutes

+Number and name of feature:Weather

+Estimate of time needed to complete: 2 hours

+Start time: 3:50

+Finish time: 7:30

+Actual time needed to complete: 4 hours